tmaxsoft-us/oftools_docs/compile/README.md

 ![alt-text](./reference_images/2_profile_example.png)

-The environment and the filter variables are allowed to be defined in any of the sections of the profile.
-Note that a filter variable will be saved in the program memory when defined, and executed only when needed, which means when used in a given section.
+The environment and the filter functions are allowed to be defined in any of the sections of the profile.
+Note that a filter function will be saved in the program memory when defined, and executed only when needed, which means when used in a given section.

 ### 3.1 Setup Division